 Start this by positioning yourself on the floor on the hands and the knees with the knees slightly wider than the hips distance apart.
 Turn the toes inwards so that they touch each other and push the hips back while bending the knees.
-When you positioned yourself comfortably, extend the arms forward fully and let your head to fall forward into a relaxing position.
+When you positioned yourself comfortably, extend the arms forward fully and let your head fall forward into a relaxing position.
 Hold this pose for around 20 seconds and then slowly return to the starting position.
 Repeat this exercise three times.

-If you have shoulder pain, place the arms on both the sides of the body, extending towards the feet.
+If you have shoulder pain, place the arms on both sides of the body, extending towards the feet.

 How aerobic exercises provide relief from back pain?

 Aerobic exercise is an important part of any exercise regime.
 It improves circulation and elevates the heart rate.
 Aerobic exercise relieves the back pain by decreasing the stiffness and improving the flow of blood to the spinal structures, thus it increases the number of nutrients that reach out to the spine.

 Low-impact aerobic exercise is the foremost option for back pain sufferers because it elevates the heart rate without jarring the spine and aggravating back pain.

 Here are some of the most common low-impact aerobic exercises: